mountaineerbr/shellChatGPT/man/README.md

 version 1 (not all endpoints or options will be covered).

-This project *doesn’t support* “Function Calling”, “Structured Outputs”, “Real-Time Conversations”, and “video generation / editing”.
+This project *doesn’t support* “Function Calling”, “Structured Outputs”, “Real-Time Conversations”, “Agents/Operators”, nor “video generation / editing” capabilities.

 # BUGS